Having a gluten free diet has never been easy. So eating gluten free in Istanbul was definitely going to be a challenge.

 Kac para – How much?

-This part depends heavily on whether or not you plan to eat out during your time in the country, if your hotel serves you breakfast and dinner then your may not need to worry about finding too much food to keep yourself sustained.
-However, if you are like me and you find yourself wanting to explore a bit more with traditional cusine, then I have found a few places where you will be able to get options that are either gluten-free by nature or can be adapted if requested.
+This part depends heavily on whether or not you plan to eat out during your time in the country.
+If your hotel serves your meals then you won’t need to worry about finding too much food in the day.
+However, if you’re like me, you will find yourself wanting to explore a bit more.
+I have found several places to get food that is gluten-free by nature or can be adapted if requested.

-Most of the dishes in Turkey consist of grilled meat and vegetables with some cheese thrown in, so these will most likely be fine provided that you check if they have cooked the meat separate to anything else.
-You can also ask for the meal to come with salad instead of chips as this will prevent any unfortunates if the chips are coated in batter.
-During my time in Istanbul and Turkey I ate out a couple of places and didn’t have a reaction so I imagine that they were okay.
+Most of the dishes in Turkey consist of grilled meat and vegetables with cheese thrown in.
+So these will most likely be fine, provided that you check they have cooked the meat separate to anything else.
+You can also ask for the meal to come with salad instead of chips and this will prevent any unfortunates.
+During my time in Istanbul I ate out in several places and had no reaction, so I imagine they were okay.
 I will be leaving links below to the places that we ate.

 Shopping for Food

-We didn’t do a lot of food shopping while we there but we did go into a couple of shops on our travels where we saw some gluten free options.
+We didn’t do a lot of food shopping while we there, but we did go into a couple of shops and saw some gluten free options.
 They sold snacks for on the go as well as things like pasta and cooking sauces that you can use if you had the option to cook where you are staying.
 I know these options are available in Carafore and Migros.

 I hope this has been helpful for you guys who might be eating gluten free in Istanbul.
 If you have any other questions, just leave me a comment and I will be more than happy to help.
 If you are like me and suffer from Coeliac disease all year round, then I have a lovely recipe for Banana bread here.

 The North Shield Pub Chain- http://www.thenorthshieldtuzla.com